FThompson/Gamepads.js/README.md

 ## Live Example

 You can view a live example [here](https://codepen.io/finnthompson/pen/VNBwEP) or browse [the /examples directory](https://github.com/FThompson/Gamepads.js/tree/master/examples).
-In the linked example, you button images should appear when you press buttons and the two dots should mirror the gamepad joystick positions.
+In the linked example, button images should appear when you press buttons and the two dots should mirror your gamepad joystick positions.
 Be sure to read the following Compatibility section if the code does not behave as expected.

 ## Compatibility